mediroozmeh/FPGA_BitonicSorting/HOW.md

 ### Memory Bandwidth of Virtex7 FPGAs Based on Datasheet:

  Viretex7 devices offers High-performance SelectIO™ technology with support for DDR3 interfaces up to 1,866 Mb/s ( 233.25 MB/s) .
-In fact this number indicates available bandwidth for each __memory port__ which can be shared between multiple IO.
+In fact this number indicates available bandwidth for each __memory port__ which can be shared between multiple IO used in a kernel.

 |        |    User Guide Example     | Our Case Study     |